dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 If you are using `NAT`, just skip this step, otherwise if you bridged the network card like above, install the package `net-tools` using `sudo apt-get install net-tools` and run `ifconfig` in the terminal.
-It will show you the IP address of your bridged card assigned by your router `inet 10.0.2.15`.
+It will show you the IP address of your bridged card assigned by your router.
+For example this is mine `inet 10.0.2.15`.
 You must set the ralmlist IP to that IP, where the `TITLE` value is located in front of the data table.
 After you are done, restart the server.
 ```
 mysql> show databases;